-For contracts above the relevant EU threshold, contracting authorities must not enter into a contract before the end of the standstill period.
+For contracts above the relevant threshold, contracting authorities must not enter into a contract before the end of the standstill period.

 The standstill period provides for a short pause between the point when the contract award decision is notified to bidders, and the final contract conclusion, during which time suppliers can challenge the decision.
 It is a legal requirement imposed by The Public Contracts Regulations 2015.

-The purpose is that for contracts subject to the EU procurement directives, a contract award decision must be open to review before contract conclusion.
+The purpose is that for contracts subject to the procurement regulations, a contract award decision must be open to review before contract conclusion.
 This enables the award decision to be set aside by a court where an aggrieved bidder has been prejudiced by a breach of the rules.
 By properly applying the standstill period authorities can protect themselves from potential ineffectiveness claims.

 Duration of the standstill period